wlh18/react-4/README.md

 ## HTTP(S)

-HTTP stand for `Hyper Text Transfer Protocol`.
+HTTP stands for `Hyper Text Transfer Protocol`.

 The `(S)` stands for secure.
 If a web sites url is prefixed with `HTTPS` then it will usually have a green lock next to it meaning that this site is secure to send information to it over the interwebs.

-This is the protocol that we follow when making a network or a `http request`.
+This is the protocol that we follow when making a network or an `http request`.

 We do this by making an http request to a URL.